Penguins

 I think Sullivan said it best.

-The Penguins played to the best of their ability for most of the game.
-It’s just that’s the best they’ve got.
-In Sullivan’s vernacular, they competed hard, they had energy and they battled.
+The Penguins played to the best of their ability for most of the game—just that’s the best they’ve got.
+In Sullivan’s vernacular, they competed hard, had energy, and battled.

 For the report card purposes, we’re going to highlight players who had standout games, good and bad.
 Of course, Crosby is rarely graded because he’s usually so good.
 He was again Sunday.